Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Related Work

 \subsection{Instance Segmentation in Remote Sensing Images}

 Instance Segmentation is a challenging and broadly studied problem in computer vision.
-Similar to object detection \cite{ren2015faster,lin2017focal}, the majority of instance segmentation approaches can be divided into two schemes, namely single-stage methods and two-stage methods.
-As a straightforward design, single-stage methods \cite{bolya2019yolact,wang2019solo} adopt the bottom-up strategy that performs semantic segmentation at image level, and further separates individual objects using clustering or metric learning.
-These methods often possess considerable efficiency, but are largely restricted by their localization accuracy.
-Compared to this paradigm, two-stage methods \cite{he2017mask,liu2018path,chen2019hybrid,kirillov2019pointrend} separate the segmentation pipeline into two phases, i.e. region proposal generation and task-specific post-processing, resulting a top-down style.
+Similar to object detection \cite{ren2015faster,lin2017focal}, the majority of instance segmentation approaches can be divided into two schemes, namely one-stage methods and two-stage methods.
+As a straightforward design, one-stage methods \cite{bolya2019yolact,wang2019solo} adopt the bottom-up strategy that performs semantic segmentation at image level, and further separates individual objects using clustering or metric learning.
+These methods often possess considerable efficiencies, but are largely restricted by their localization accuracy.
+Compared to this paradigm, two-stage methods \cite{he2017mask,liu2018path,chen2019hybrid,kirillov2019pointrend} separate the segmentation pipeline into two phases, \ie region proposal generation and task-specific post-processing, resulting in a top-down style.
 Benefiting from two-time bounding box regression, these methods usually achieve better results on object localization and mask prediction.
 Some recent works \cite{he2019skip,wang2020looking,zhao2021mgml,ma2021multi,lin2020crpn,zhang2020contextual,cheng2020cross,lin2020novel,wang2021fsod,yang2020scrdet++} try to tackle the problem of scene classification and object detection in remote sensing images, but they do not pay particular attention to instance segmentation.
-Our proposed context aggregation strategy can be integrated into both single-stage and two-stage methods, while HRoIE is not used in single-stage methods since it's not necessary to crop the feature maps.
-Further experimental results demonstrate that our modules can steadily boost the performances.
+Our proposed context aggregation strategy can be integrated into both one-stage and two-stage methods, while HRoIE is not used in one-stage methods since it's not necessary to crop the feature maps.
+Further experimental results demonstrate that our modules can steadily boost performances.